Inbibo/shift_docs/docs/integration_resources/software/houdini.md

 ```

 ## Python Interpreter Setup
 In Shift it is possible to launch the execution of a workflow via an application's Python interpreter with the [WorkflowProcess](../reference/nodes/workflow/#workflowProcess-node) node.
-To achieve this for Houdini, set path to its Python interpreter in your environment variables:
+To achieve this for Houdini, set path to its Python interpreter the following environment variable:

 `SHIFT_PROCESS_HOUDINI : path to Houdini's Python interpreter (hython)`